raspberrypilearning/codebreaker/en/step_3.md

 --- task ---

-Find the comment which says `# Encrypt/decrypt a pice of text — atbash is symetrical`
+Find the comment which says `# Encrypt/decrypt a pice of text — atbash is symetrical` on line 30.
+Underneath the comment, define a function called `atbash` with the parameter `text`.

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 30
+line_highlights: 31
+---
+# Encrypt/decrypt a pice of text — atbash is symetrical
+def atbash(text):

+--- /code ---

+Press Enter.
+You should see the next line indented.

+--- /task ---

+We will need this new function to take our text, convert it to lower case, then add it all to another list.
+Then, we want it to swap out the letters in the list for the letters in our cypher - thus creating an encoded message!
+First, we need to create the list of our text.

+--- task ---

+ Beneath your definition, keep the indent and type:

+--- code ---
+---
+language: python
+filename: main.py
+line_numbers: true
+line_number_start: 30
+line_highlights: 32-34
+---
+# Encrypt/decrypt a pice of text — atbash is symetrical
+def atbash(text):
+  text = text.lower() # Converting text to lowercase
+  text = list(text)
+  output = []
+--- /code ---

 --- /task ---

 --- task ---